annguyendl/Simple-DevOps-Project/Tomcat/Tomcat_Installation_on_CentOS7.md

-### Check access tomcat application from browser on port 8080:
+### Check access tomcat application from browser on new port 8090:

 http://192.168.x.x:8090